ABRG-Models/AttractorScaffolding/README.md

-# Implementation coded by Seb James
+# Implementation of the model described in the paper
+  'Self-organization can guid natural selection'

 This implementation of the Boolean network model is written in C++, writing out data in text files (comma separated values) into the